How do Machine Learning Models Change?: RESULTS

 \subsection{File changes in ML Repositories}

 Understanding the typical organization and common file changes in ML repositories is crucial for contextualizing our analysis of model evolution on the HF platform.
 In this section, we provide an overview of how models are structured within repositories on HF and discuss general patterns observed in file changes.
-Our initial analysis is based on 380,000 models and over 2,500,000 commits hosted on HF, providing a comprehensive view of the repository landscape.
+For this preliminary, contextual analysis, we examine the full set of approximately 1 million commits from our initial sample of 100,000 models to provide the broadest possible overview of the repository landscape.
+It is important to note that for the main statistical analyses in the subsequent sections (RQ1, RQ2, and RQ3), this dataset is filtered to 680,000 commits by removing models with more than 500 commits.
+This step was taken to exclude potential outliers, such as automated repositories, and focus on more typical development patterns, as further detailed in Section~\ref{sec:methodology}.